Red Velvet Dream Cake

 - 3 cups powdered sugar

-- To assemble cake: Level the two cake layers for even stacking.
+To assemble cake: Level the two cake layers for even stacking.
 I level my cake with a serrated knife and cut off the minimum amount.
-You can see instructions on how to do it here.
 Crumble the extra cake you cut off and set aside for decoration later.

-- Assemble the 2 layers with a thick layer of frosting in between the layers.
-Then apply a thin crumb coat on the top and sides (instructions on what a crumb coat is and how to apply it here).
+Assemble the 2 layers with a thick layer of frosting in between the layers.
+Then apply a thin crumb coat on the top and sides.
 Pop the cake into the freezer to harden the crumb coat for about 10 minutes.